-Just look at their link profile, they have over 1 billion links.
+Just look at their link building profile, they have over 1 billion links.
 That’s right… 1 BILLION.

 To log into StatCounter, you once had to go to my.statcounter.com (that subdomain doesn’t exist anymore).
 So, I thought it would be clever to create my own stat counter type of site and called it MyStatCounter.com.

-I got tons of traffic from people who typed in “my.statcounter.com” incorrectly, which resulted in lots people creating stat counters using my website.
+I got tons of search engine traffic from people who typed in “my.statcounter.com” incorrectly, which resulted in lots people creating stat counters using my website.

 When people would embed one of those hit counters into their site, they would automatically also link out to whatever site I wanted to promote.
 The embed code would contain 3rd party links and I required that people leave it on, as my service was free.